FASD Fast Facts

 How many people have FASD?

-Current studies indicate that 1 in 20 persons is born with FASD.
+Current studies indicate that 1 in 20 persons are born with FASD.
 Only 20% of persons with FASD have the facial features associated with FAS.
 Most persons look like their peers but the brain damage caused by prenatal alcohol exposure is as severe if not more severe than those with FAS.
-Because of this, FASD is known as an invisible disability.
+Because of this, FASD is known as an invisible, handicapping disability.

 Can FASD be prevented?